-\This dollar amount was calculated by comparing FY 2023 - 2031 funding levels of the FY 2022 Approved CIP and this FY 2023 Approved CIP.
-Since the FY 2022 Approved CIP did not have FY 2032 funding designations, that FY was removed from these calculations.
+This dollar amount was calculated by comparing FY 2024 - 2032 funding levels of the FY 2023 Approved CIP and this FY 2024 Proposed CIP.
+Since the FY 2023 Approved CIP did not have FY 2033 funding designations, that fiscal year was removed from these calculations.